 Chronic lymphocytic leukemia (CLL) often does not have physical symptoms until it starts to progress.
 Then a person may notice weight loss, fatigue, night sweats, and other changes.

 At first, your doctor may recommend delaying treatment until you experience any signs of disease progression.
-CLL is often a slow-growing cancer, so this can be many years.
-You’ll have regular check-ups to monitor your blood cell counts during this time.
+CLL is often a slow-growing cancer, so this can be ongoing for many years.
+You’ll have regular checkups to monitor your blood cell counts during this time.